Cyber-breaches wipe billions off investors' portfolios, report claims (SC Magazine 4/12/2017)

 Department of Defense – Information Assurance Scholarship Program

-Davenport University, in cooperation with the Department of Defense, offers the IASP (Information Assurance Scholarship Program) scholarship.
+Davenport University, in cooperation with the Department of Defense, offers the IASP (Informaiton Assurance Scholarship Program) scholarship.

-Davenport University is recognized as a National Center for Academic Excellence in Information Assurance by the National Security Agency and the Department of Homeland Security.
+Davenport University is recognized as a National Center for Academic Excellence in Cyber Defense (CAE-CD) by the National Security Agency and the Department of Homeland Security.

 Each student in the program will be supported for up to two years.
 The specific benefits will be: